OSU-Nowlab/MPI4DL/README.md

-**Our objective is efficiently utilizing distributed training for very high-resolution images that appear in real-world applications.
+**Our objective is efficiently utilizing distributed training for dense convolutional neural networks and very high-resolution images that appear in real-world applications such as medical images.
 Integrating spatial and layer parallelism can solve the aforementioned limitations of spatial parallelism and layer parallelism.
 Spatial parallelism enables training high-resolution images efficiently even when the model size is large, and layer parallelism accelerates low-resolution images in the latter half of DNNs.
 This schema enables training high-resolution images efficiently.
-This project is a PyTorch implementation of this technique and is based on [Hy-Fi: Hybrid Five-Dimensional Parallel DNN Training on High-Performance GPU Clusters](https://dl.acm.org/doi/abs/10.1007/978-3-031-07312-0_6).**
+This project is a PyTorch implementation of mentioned approach and is based on [Hy-Fi: Hybrid Five-Dimensional Parallel DNN Training on High-Performance GPU Clusters](https://dl.acm.org/doi/abs/10.1007/978-3-031-07312-0_6).**

 # Background